 Fortunately, we have an amazing baby monitor this time around that has given me a little bit more peace of mind – the Owlet Care Monitor.

 I first heard about the Owlet back when Jack was still young, when I was on the BYU homepage.
-It was just a brief article about a monitor that was being created to alert parents when their child was in distress, but it instantly caught my eye as something that I wish I had.
-Although it’s not a diagnostic tool, I think just having the peace of mind that was something was monitoring him at night would have helped me sleep so much better.
+It was just a brief article about a monitor that was being created to notify parents when their child was in distress, but it instantly caught my eye as something that I wish I had.
+Although it’s not a diagnostic tool, I think just having the peace of mind that was something was tracking him at night would have helped me sleep so much better.
 I still find myself checking to make sure he’s breathing every now and then…and he’s three-and-a-half!

 Since then, I have closely followed the company and the product as they prepared to release it.
 I was SO excited when I found out it was available before Oliver was born, and I was even more excited when Owlet agreed to work with me and provide my readers with an exclusive Owlet Baby monitor promotional offer.

 Our Experience With the Owlet